dakilaledesma/intro-ml/hw3-tutorial.md

 * Optimizer
 * Batch size

 Now that we have the model wrapped in a function, we can call the Talos function to run the hyperparameter grid search, namely Scan().
+Note that Scan() will not print anything when it is done.
+Instead, it will generate a .csv file in your working directory.

 ```python
 talos.Scan(x_train, y_train, param_dict, my_model)
 ```

 Finally, your hyperparameter grid search code should look like this:
 ```python
 import sys